 Acts of collective worship are outstanding because carefully delivered messages are easily accessible to children who consequently relate well to them because they have relevance to their own lives.
-They are distinctively Christian but fully inclusive and at the same time they are interactive and fun.
-Children can talk about times when these messages have changed the way they think about someone or something.
-A member of the school council explained how 'we look after children at playtime who have hurt themselves because lesus told the story of the Good Samaritan and it doesn't matter who it is who needs help you should still help them'.
-Planning for adult led worship has a thorough structure which places values firmly at the centre of themes which are rooted in Bible stories.
-Children say that they learn about God and Jesus which helps them to be better people.
+They are distinctively Christian and fully inclusive and at the same time interactive and fun.
+Children talk about times when these messages have changed the way they think about someone or something.
+A member of the school council explained how 'we look after children at playtime who have hurt themselves because lesus told the story of the Good Samaritan and it doesn't matter who it is who needs help, you should still help them'.
+Planning for adult led worship has a thorough structure which places values firmly at the centre of themes rooted in Bible stories.
+Children say that they learn about God and lesus which helps them to be better people.
 They have positive attitudes to worship and are keen to participate and willingly volunteer.
-Themes relate directly to the children's needs both learning and personal and make a substantial difference to both.
-Children respond well to questions in worship and are respectful when they pray and sing with enthusiasm.
-Children have been involved in providing feedback about worship and their views will be used into the future.
-They have been given some opportunities to deliver worship themes but planning, delivery and evaluation of their own worships has not yet been fully explored.
-The 'Little FISH' (Faith In Small Hearts) Team promote the school values in worship time.
+Themes relate directly to the children's learning and personal needs and make a substantial difference to both.
+They respond well to questions in worship and are respectful when they pray and sing with enthusiasm.
+Children have been involved in providing feedback about worship and their views inform the planning of future worships.
+They have some opportunities to deliver worship themes but planning, delivery and evaluation of their own worship has not yet been fully explored.
+The 'Little FISH' Team (Faith In Small Hearts), a group of children from within the school, promote the Christian values in worship time.
 Children regard the celebration of festivals such as Harvest, Easter and Christmas at the local church as part of the life of the school spirituality.
 Parents spoke passionately about the celebration of 'Unity in the Community' which incorporated different faiths from around the world and the increased knowledge and understanding this brought to the whole school community.
 Acts of worship are explicitly Anglican in character with opening words and special prayers to say thank you and sorry.
-Children understand that the use of a candle to start worship shows that it is a special time and that the flame represents God as being the light of the world.
+Children understand that the use of a candle to start worship shows that it is a special time and that the flame represents Jesus as being the light of the world.
 They are respectful of worship and show a reverence and quiet when praying and reflecting.
 Worship at St. Mary's continues to be outstanding because it is supported each week by members of the church community and is a time for joyous celebration of the children's spirituality.